Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 1. Select **+ Add**.
 1. Give your private endpoint a name, select the virtual network you created earlier, and select the "private-endpoint-subnet".
 1. Make sure **Integrate with private DNS zone** is set to "Yes".
-If you want to set up your own Private DNS Zone, you can find details [here](https://learn.microsoft.com/azure/app-service/networking/private-endpoint#dns).
+If you want to set up your own Private DNS Zone, you can find details for that [here](https://learn.microsoft.com/azure/app-service/networking/private-endpoint#dns).
 1. Select **OK** to save your configuration.

 Creating the private endpoint from the portal is the simplest method as it does a number of actions in the background for you including linking the zone to your virtual network.
 If you create the Private DNS Zone manually, you will need to create the link manually.

 If you go back to the **Networking** page for your backend web app, you'll see that the inbound address has changed to a private IP address from your virtual network.
 You'll also see that access restrictions have turned on.
 If you view the **Access restriction (preview)**, you see public access has been disabled.
-Denying public network access blocks all incoming traffic except that comes from private endpoints.
+Disabling public network access blocks all incoming traffic except the traffic that comes from private endpoints.

 ![]({{ site.baseurl }}/media/2022/11/private-endpoint-2.png)